KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> Recipe Search - Advanced - As a User, I would like to be able to search the recipes, so that I can find the ones that match my fancy at that point in time
+> Recipe Search - Advanced - As a User, I would like to be able to search the recipes, so that I can find the ones that match my fancy at that point in time.

 Acceptance Criteria:
-* Given that I am a user of the website when I navigate to the site then I can access a search function to access related recipes
+* Given that I am a user of the website when I navigate to the site then I can access a search function to access related recipes.
-* Given that I am a user of the website when I search the recipes then the search results show relevant recipes
+* Given that I am a user of the website when I search the recipes then the search results show relevant recipes.

 Implementation of tests:
-* Provide all users the ability to search the recipes
+* Provide all users the ability to search the recipes.
-* Enable search query to match with recipe title and recipe author
+* Enable search query to match with recipe title, ingredients and author.

 All Tests Passed &#x2611;
 ---